2026

 B. Openings

-1. Member to notify dock committee when his/her dock space is to be vacant on a
+1. Members need to notify lagoon committee when his/her dock space is to be vacant

 2. Notification – All members shall be notified by posting on the bulletin board and in the